univention/ucsschool-id-connector/docs/source/development.rst

 .. note::

     To setup integration tests, first setup an environment.
-Look here:
+Look in the ucs repository in this file:

     ``ucs/test/scenarios/autotest-244-ucsschool-id-sync.cfg``